Before applying for this program

 Program information

-Although this program is administered through Muskegon Community College, you will be a GRCC graduate upon completion. .
-Our Surgical Technology degree program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), and includes courses that lead to a Sterile Processing Certificate.
-The coursework for this program provides a basis for the clinical application and theoretical principles used in Surgical Technology.
-Courses are provided in lecture, clinical and online formats.
-All courses must be passed with a minimum grade of C+.
-This program will prepare entry-level surgical technologists who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.
+The EPiC Consortium Surgical Technology Program hosted by Muskegon Community College on behalf of the partner colleges, is an Associate Degree in Applied Arts and Sciences program and has applied for new program initial accreditation.
+This program includes courses that lead to a Sterile Processing Certificate.
+The curriculum includes science courses selected to provide a basis for the clinical and theory application of principles used in Surgical Technology.
+Basic courses in the theoretical aspects of Surgical Technology include lecture, clinical, and on-line instruction.
+All Surgical Technology courses must be passed with a minimum grade of C (75%).
+The goal of the program is to prepare entry-level surgical technologists who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.

 How the Surgical Technology Collaborative Program Model Works